etaler/Etaler/docs/UsingWithClingROOT.md

 ## For ROOT

-If oyu want load the library programmatically.
+If you want load the library programmatically.
 You can load Etaler via `gSystem`.
 You'll have to specisify the full path using this method.

 ```c++
 > root